exfm/chrome/README.md

 ## Keys

-You'll need to add a keys.js file to the vars dir with your own oAuth keys.
+You'll need to add a keys.js file to the js/vars dir with your own oAuth keys.
 This file should look like this:
 ```javascript
         var keys = {
             'TUMBLR':